TrivadisPF/data-mesh-hackathon/documentation/SetupShowcase.md

 docker@ubuntu ~/d/i/platys (main)>
 ```

-Once the platform is started sucessfully, we can deploy the various artefacts.
+Once the platform is started successfully, we can deploy the various artefacts.

 ## Deploy the sample